 - Joël Wieser (2014): Investigation into the habitat type of the native orchid Serapias vomeracea (ploughshare serapias).

-The following master’s theses have been completed to date in the areas covered by the Research Group for Environmental Genomics and Systems Biology:
+The following master’s theses have been completed to date in the areas covered by the Environmental Genomics and Systems Biology Research Group:

 - Andrea Bohny (2019): Microbial and chemical characterization of biofilms in an aquaponic system.
-[Collaboration with Research Group for Ecological Engineering and ETH Zurich]
+[Collaboration with Ecological Engineering Research Group and ETH Zurich]

 - Moritz Kaufmann (2019): Evolution of multidrug resistance in pEL60 plasmids.
 [MS-LS ACLS]